 - Students must earn at least a “C” (2.0) in each core and restricted elective course.

-- Students must consult with an Interdisciplinary Studies adviser to enter the program.
+- Students must consult with a college adviser to enter the program.

 - Courses designated in 1 (General Education Program) and 2 (Common Program Prerequisites) are usually completed in the first 60 hours.